How does Indiana define what an electric bike is?

 What are the restrictions on Motor power or throttle in Indiana?

-The state of Indiana determines that ebikes must have a motor of less than 750w.
+The state of Indiana determines that ebikes must have a motor of 750w or less.

 Are there any age restrictions to riding an electric bike in Indiana?

-A person less than 15 years can't personally ride a Class 3 electric bicycle, but they can ride as passenger if the ebike can accomodate one.
+A person less than 15 years can't personally ride a Class 3 electric bicycle, but they can ride as passenger if the ebike can accommodate one.